10ap/SeniorDesignOSS/UserManual.md

 5. Click on Load unpacked and select the folder containing the `manifest.json` file.

 - Extension Pane:
-This is what the extension pane looks like
+This is what the extension pane looks like with the WellQuestExtension
 ![Extension Screenshot](https://github.com/10ap/WellQuest/blob/master/src/userManualScreenshots/Extensions.png)

 - Usage Summary Tab: